 Advances in machine learning (ML) in recent years have enabled a dizzying array of applications such as data analytics, autonomous systems, and security diagnostics.
 ML is now pervasive—new systems and models are being deployed in every domain imaginable, leading to widespread deployment of software based inference and decision making.

 The attack surface of a system built with data and machine learning depends on its purpose.
 Key threads for machine learning system can be seen as:

 Attacks which compromise integrity by manipulation of input.

-‘Traditional’ attacks that have impact on availability.
+‘Traditional’ attacks that have an impact on availability.

 Environmental attacks (so the IT system used for hosting the machine learning algorithms and data)

-Taxonomy and terminology of machine learning is not yet fully standardized.
+Taxonomy and terminology of machine learning is not yet fully standardised.
 The US NIST publication 8269 (The National Institute of Standards and Technology) a taxonomy and terminology of Adversarial Machine Learning is proposed.
 See https://csrc.nist.gov/publications/detail/nistir/8269/draft.
 Adversarial Machine Learning (AML)introduces additional security challenges in training and testing (inference) phases of system operations.
 AML is concerned with the design of ML algorithms that can resist security challenges, the study of the capabilities of attackers, and the understanding of attack consequences.

 A simple outline of the basic components that must be incorporated in a ML thread model is outlined below.